Energy bill rebates, grants & support 2026: who qualifies in the UK?

 5) Prepayment meter or debt (hardship support)

-If you’re on a prepayment meter, self-disconnecting, or behind on your bills, you may be eligible for supplier hardship help, payment plans, emergency credit arrangements, or referrals to support funds.
-This varies by supplier and circumstances.
+If you’re on a prepayment meter, self-disconnecting, or behind on your bills, you may be eligible for supplier hardship help, payment plans, emergency credit arrangements, fuel vouchers, or referrals to support funds.
+This varies by supplier and circumstances — ask before you fall further into arrears.

 6) Property and energy efficiency factors

-Some programmes consider your home’s insulation or heating type (especially where high usage is unavoidable).
-You may be asked if you rent or own, and whether improvements like loft insulation are possible.
+Schemes like ECO4 consider your home’s insulation, EPC rating or heating type (especially where high usage is unavoidable).
+You may be asked if you rent or own, and whether improvements like loft or cavity-wall insulation are possible.

 How to claim energy bill support (typical steps)

-Application routes differ, but most household energy rebates and credits follow one of these paths.
+Application routes differ by scheme, but most household energy rebates and grants follow one of these paths.

 3. Gather evidence early.
 Have your latest bill, meter type, and proof of benefits/income ready (see the checklist below).

 4. Contact the right organisation.
-This might be your supplier, your council, or an official scheme portal.
+This might be your supplier, your local council, an ECO4 installer, or an official GOV.UK scheme portal.

 Need to reduce your bills while you wait?
 Comparing tariffs can deliver savings sooner.
-Compare energy deals with EnergyPlus.
+Compare energy deals with EnergyPlus, or read our price cap guide to understand the July 2026 rates.

-Whether you’re applying to a council fund or speaking to your supplier, having the right information ready can speed things up.
+Whether you’re applying to a council fund, an ECO4 installer or speaking to your supplier, having the right information ready can speed things up.

 Item Why it’s needed Examples